How to photograph crochet

 6 tips for how to photograph crochet

 I cannot tell you the number of times I’ve come across an online shop listing or forum post where the poster has posted a terrible photo.
 You can see that they have amazing craft skills, but the pictures that have been posted just don’t do the item justice.
-I can promise you that most buyers will simply scroll right on past…that’s not what we want.
-I’m not a professional photographer by any means, but I’ve certainly learned a thing or two since opening my shop a year ago.
-So, here are some tips to help you photograph crochet!

 1. Light, light, light

-One of the keys to a great photo is light.
+One of the keys to a great crochet photograph is light.
 Good lighting will help you to take crisp and clear photographs.
-You want as much natural light as possible (although not glaring noon day sun, I find morning sun near a window works well).

-Unless you know how to use a flash (and I don’t mean how to turn it on and off), I would strongly suggest turning your flash off as it can give a horrible glare to your photos.
-If your flash is going to come on automatically, it means you don’t have enough natural light.
 Consider building a light box as it helps to improve the contrast of your image and gives it that bright, magazine-esque finish.
 I used this great tutorial by Flax and Twine.

-Below you can see a comparison of a photograph taken with a flash and one taken in natural light.
+Above you can see a comparison of a photograph taken with a flash and one taken in natural light.
 As you can see, natural light gives a much better result!

 2. Lose the clutter